michaeladamek/GeneralAssemblyReactJS/README.md

 ## Project Description

 I want to make a site the filters info about the different National Parks.
 See the [nps.gov](https://www.nps.gov/state/wa/index.htm) site for Washington.
-Thoughts about how this would work at the filter parts by state, maybe by type (if I do more that just the BIG national parks), or by features, or activities.
+Thoughts about how this would work at the filter parks by state, maybe by type (if I do more that just the BIG national parks), or by features, or activities.

 ## Wireframes